Agoric/documentation/main/guides/ui-tutorial/starting/index.md

 - [@agoric/web-components](https://github.com/Agoric/ui-kit/tree/main/packages/web-components): Used for accessing the smart wallet and making offers, as well as utilities for displaying asset balances and more.
 - [@agoric/react-components](https://github.com/Agoric/ui-kit/tree/main/packages/react-components): React components for doing all of the above and more, with convenient hooks and context for ease of use.

+This tutorial will make use of these libraries and provide pointers along the way for learning more about them.

 ## Scaffolding

 This tutorial will make use of [@agoric/react-components](https://github.com/Agoric/ui-kit/tree/main/packages/react-components) for greatest convenience, and hence the first step will be to scaffold a new React app with [Vite](https://vitejs.dev/).
 Create a new workspace and use the following command to scaffold a new `react-ts` app: